VirtoCommerce/vc-docs/platform/developer-guide/docs/Fundamentals/Security/extensions/adding-azure-as-sso-provider.md

 !!! warning
 	If you see the **IDX10205: Issuer validation failed** error, this means you forgot to switch `ValidateIssuer` to `MultitenantAzureAD`.

-## Configuration with Custom Azure AD App Signing Keys
+## Configuration with custom Azure AD app signing keys

 If your app has custom signing keys, you can receive the following error upon the `POST https://localhost:5001/signin-oidc` request: